appcircleio/appcircle-docusaurus/docs/publish-module/ios-specific-publish-flows/sent-to-testflight.md

 | [**App Information from App Store**](https://docs.appcircle.io/publish-module/ios-specific-publish-flows/app-information-app-store) | This step provides information about the version you want to send and your versions in both [**TestFlight**](https://developer.apple.com/testflight/) and the [**App Store**](https://developer.apple.com/documentation/appstoreconnectapi/app_store). |

 :::info
-The **App Information from App Store** step is not a mandatory step to be used before the **Send Apps to TestFlight** step.
+The **App Information from App Store** step is not a mandatory step to be used before the **Send to TestFlight** step.
 If you have this step in your workflow, please use it before the **TestFlight** step.
 :::

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE2913-testFlight.png' />